AndrewEllis93/Print-Tuning-Guide/README.md

 The Klipper guide recommends limiting acceleration to 500 and square corner velocity (SCV) to 1, among other things.

 The intent behind these changes is to exaggerate the effects of pressure advance as much as possible.
 In my opinion, it is best to run the calibration in close to normal printing conditions.
 This can make it slightly harder to tell the difference, but I find it more accurate.

 Remember: *There is no such thing as perfect pressure advance*.
 Either accelerations or decelerations will always be slightly imperfect.

+Pressure advance can change with different filaments.
+Typically I only find it necessary to tune per material type - ABS, PETG, PLA, TPU, etc.  I will only tune specific brands or colors of they are noticeably different.

+With PS/SS, you can add a `SET_PRESSURE_ADVANCE ADVANCE=X` command to your filament profile's custom start g-code.
 ## Initial Calibration
 This is based off of the [Klipper Pressure Advance guide](https://www.klipper3d.org/Pressure_Advance.html#tuning-pressure-advance), but with some modifications.